Tony-xy-Liu/Limes-docs/docs/source/portal.rst

     barcodes of many samples of storage locations like boxes / racks.
     :ref:`Have a look at this example for a walkthrough<ex-env>`

-Add additional text by separating it with a comma or the ``tab`` character. *Pasting directly from a spreadsheet is possible here.*
+Add additional text by separating it with a comma or the ``tab`` character. *Pasting entries directly from a spreadsheet is possible here.*

 .. code-block:: none